Ultra123-hub/Simple-Regression-Analysis-with-R-in-built-Data./README.md

 # Simple-Regression-Analysis-with-R-in-built-Data.
-This is an operation to make data slicing on in-built data frames in R and perform simple regression analysis.
+This involves an operation to make data slicing on in-built data frames in R and perform Simple Regression Analysis.

-## Uthman's Assignment
-## QUESTION 1
+## Data Ingestion

 ```r
 load the in-built data USArrests